Air traffic management

 The Chicago Convention 1944 (52 signatory states) required each state to provide air navigation services for their own state and early air navigation service providers (ANSPs) were state-controlled monopolies.
 En-route navigation is still offered by state-run monopolies although in Europe since 1997 they were under a performance review framework and since 2009 and 2013, under performance and risk-sharing charging regulations.

 In the UK ATM legislation is provided under the Air Traffic Management and Unmanned Aircraft Act 2021.

 In Europe, the organisation of ATM is highly fragmented, with each member state having its own ANSPs operating airport towers and centres under various ownership models.
 The 37 European ANSPs operate 60 control centres in 10.8 million km^{2}.
 Apart from five largest ANSPs (DFS in Germany, DSNA in France, ENAIRE in Spain, ENAV in Italy and NATS in the UK) bearing 60% of total European gate-to-gate service provision costs and operating 54% of European traffic, the remaining 40% of gate-to-gate traffic (airport towers and approach services) costs are borne by 32 smaller ANSPs.
 Such fragmentation leads to delays and costs EUR 4 bn a year.
 The Single European Sky programme was due to be delivered in 2020 but despite extensive collaboration (such as Functional Airspace Blocks transcending national borders) and research, this has not yet been successful.

 ATM encompasses both airspace and ground airport operations.
 Since the rise of computer sciences, risk management and decision-making are software-assisted.
 Recent system developments balance interests of airspace and runways on one side, and capacity overloads for taxiway network and terminals on the other.

-Performance-based navigation and digital integration

-Modern air traffic management incorporates performance-based navigation (PBN) and digital communication systems to enhance safety and capacity.
-These systems rely on satellite-based navigation and controller–pilot data link communications (CPDLC) to reduce voice congestion and increase precision in procedural airspace.
-Implementation of these concepts by service providers such as Hughes Aerospace and government agencies has enabled advanced route optimization and noise mitigation procedures in complex airspace environments.